 No alt text provided for this image

-Jonathan Adams, Senior Consultant (jonathanadams@sbrconsulting.com)
+Jonathan Adams, Managing Consultant (jonathanadams@sbrconsulting.com)

 To talk to us about Social Proof, drop us a line at info@sbrconsulting.com or call us on +44 (0) 207 653 3740.